-Austria Election: Sebastian Kurz Expected To Regain Power
+Austria Election: Sebastian Kurz Poised To Regain Power

-Austria's youngest-ever chancellor, 33-year-old Sebastian Kurz, is expected to win back his job Sunday despite a cash-for-contracts scandal that brought down his government four months ago.
+Austria's youngest-ever chancellor, 33-year-old Sebastian Kurz, is poised to reclaim his job after his party received its biggest victory in years, according to partial results of parliamentary elections.

-And, he could team up again with the far-right Freedom Party, which caused the scandal.
-Kurz's conservative People's Party is not expected to win enough parliamentary seats to govern alone.
+His conservative Austrian People's Party received more than 37 percent of the vote, five percentage points higher than its showing in 2017, when it teamed up with the far-right Freedom Party to form a government.

+"It's been a difficult four months but today the people have chosen us again," Kurz told a crowd of cheering supporters.
+"I'm rarely at a loss for words, but I'm practically speechless.
+We didn't expect such a result."

+Kurz's first government came crashing down in May after his coalition partner, the Freedom Party, became embroiled in a cash-for-contracts scandal.

+The conservatives do not have enough seats to govern alone so they will need a coalition partner.
+Kurz could team up with the Green Party, which won 14 percent of the vote, a significant improvement from 2017, when it failed to get enough votes to enter parliament.
+He could also team up again with the Freedom Party, which saw its support drop t0 16 percent — 10 percent lower than 2017.

-"The radical right is very good at being in opposition, which creates headaches for Mr. Kurz," says Reinhard Heinisch, a professor of comparative politics at the University of Salzburg.
+Kurz might consider reuniting with the far-right party because it's "very good at being in opposition, which creates headaches for Mr. Kurz," says Reinhard Heinisch, a professor of comparative politics at the University of Salzburg.
 "But the Freedom Party is also very problematic."

-Kurz brought in the Freedom Party in 2017 with the intention of taming its worst tendencies.
-The party is known in Austria for populist rabble-rousing that vilifies migrants and Muslims.
+Kurz invited the Freedom Party into his government in 2017 with the intention of taming its worst tendencies.
+The party is known in Austria for populist rhetoric that vilifies migrants and Muslims.
 It has ties to radical right extremist groups like Generation Identity, which has links with the Christchurch terrorist who murdered 51 people at two mosques in New Zealand in March.

 Instead, the partnership was an 18-month roller-coaster of disturbing headlines about the far-right party's links to the Kremlin, a deeply anti-semitic songbook and a poem likening migrants to rats.